koltyakov/generator-sppp/README.md

 On files change they are uploaded and published to SharePoint with use of [gulp-spsave](https://www.npmjs.com/package/gulp-spsave).

-For publishing all .src project file `publish` task can be used:
+For publishing all .src project files, `publish` task can be used:

 ```bash
 gulp publish